We are a group of undergraduate students who officially represent student voice and the student body to the UMass administration.

 The Senate is responsible for passing resolutions and enactments, allocating the nearly $3.6 million budget, and expressing the will of the undergraduate student body on campus.

 Senators are appointed to one of the standing committees.
 Committees tackle projects related to various areas of campus.
-Committees include Administrative Affairs, Academic Oversight, Outreach and Development, and more.
-Check out the committees here.
+Committees and their chairs can be found on the Leadership page.
 Senators can also sit on Faculty Senate Committees or Vice Chancellor Advisory Boards such as the Academic Matters Faculty Senate Council or the UMass Police Department Advisory Board.
-Notes from these committee meetings are made available on the SGA website.
+Notes from these committee meetings are available on the Resources page.

 Students should contact their Senators with any concerns or suggestions they may have.
-Find out who represents your class year here.
+Find out who represents your class here (following Fall elections).

 The Executive Branch consists of the President, the Vice-President, and their appointed Cabinet.